LivelyDismay/tempus-maledictum/faq.md

 ---

+#### Can I disable/edit killmoves?

+Press F6 to open the CatHub/Kaputt GUI.
+Change to your liking.

+---

 #### Everything is too bright, can you make it have some sort of *realistic immersive darkness?*

 No. It's a video game.
 I want to see shit.